Close-up photo montage of Tom Parker Bowles, King Charles III, and Queen Camilla, all with smiling faces.

 In royal families, few things are as valuable as first-person accounts.
 When these come unscripted and in a relaxed setting, they can completely change public perception.
 This time, the gesture has come from Camilla's closest circle.

 Tom Parker-Bowles, Camilla's eldest son and a well-known figure in the culinary world, has decided to break the silence.
 He did so naturally, but made it clear that there were truths that needed to be told.
-Along the way, he elegantly debunked some myths.
+Along the way, he has elegantly debunked some myths about Camilla.

 Man in a navy blue suit sitting alone at a round table in an upscale restaurant with large windows and natural light

-Invited to the podcast White Wine Question Time, Tom spoke candidly about some habits attributed to his mother.
+After being invited to the podcast White Wine Question Time, Tom spoke candidly about some habits attributed to his mother.
 "I've never seen her tipsy," he stated, dispelling rumors about excess.
-He also said that "she doesn't drink gin," despite the popular image.
+He also said, "She doesn't drink gin," despite the image people have of her.

-"There's a myth that she likes to have a gin and tonic with a cigarette," he remarked, then firmly denied it.
-His testimony comes at a time when the British monarchy seeks greater closeness.
-These words humanize the queen.
+"There's a myth that she likes to have a gin and tonic with a cigarette," he commented, then firmly denied it.
+His testimony comes at a time when the British monarchy is seeking greater closeness.
+These words humanize the queen's image.

 Royal memories and childhood mistakes